How to Get Amazon Reviews in 2020, the Right Way

 You have to be enrolled in Amazon’s Brand Registry before you can join the Early Reviewer Program.
 Once you enroll, you will gain access to the Early Reviewer Program portal in the Seller Central dashboard.
 The portal is under the Advertising tab.

-Managing your Amazon product reviews is every bit as critical as managing your accounts, inventory, and shipments.
+Learning how to get Amazon reviews for your products, and managing them, is every bit as critical as managing your accounts, inventory, and shipments.
 Reviews can influence almost every aspect of your business, from a shopper’s buying decisions to your rank in Amazon’s search results.

 The good news is you don’t have to sit back and wait for product reviews from Amazon buyers.
 You can use autoresponders to encourage customers who enjoyed your products to leave a review, launch email campaigns to send your existing customer base to increase reviews, or use deal marketplaces to offer new customers special discounts and request feedback.
 This is how many small companies are able to build up a good star rating that boosts their sales velocity.